 If you are doing a significant number of trades the broker must have tight spreads.
 The spread is part of the cost of trading, so you want to keep those fees low.
 Ask yourself how many trades you expect to do per day, per week, or per month?
 The more trades you do, the more spreads you will pay.
 If only doing the occasional longer-term trade the spread is not a significant factor.
 The 2-hour or less day trading method typically produces 2 to 7 trades a day.
 Commissions must also be considered.
 Some brokers have very low spreads but higher commissions.
 Others have low commissions and higher spreads.
 Find a balance by considering both these factors when looking at trading costs.

 You will also want to consider how you’re going to fund and withdraw from the account.
 The withdrawal aspect is often where traders run into problems.
 Know how deposits and withdrawals are made (methods), processing time, and if there are any limits imposed.
 A common limit is that if you deposit by credit card you can only withdraw the same amount (or less) as the initial deposit to the same card.
-Therefore, you may wish to use a payment service such as Payza or one of the many other web payment services out there.
+Therefore, you may wish to use one of the many other web payment services out there.
 Bank wires are always an option, but get expensive if you have a small account.
 Ideally, you need a broker that provides a deposit and withdrawal method that works for your personal circumstance.

 Now that you have determined some of the things that you want, we move to the next step which is what the broker can offer.
 There are so many brokers out there, and the market is largely unregulated.
 This means that the trading experience can vary greatly from broker to broker.
 Choosing a broker is an individual process, as each broker will focus on certain things which will appeal to some traders but not others.